MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Data Processing for Evaluation, Visualization in 3D Plots and re-Training

 \subsection{Feature Transform}

-In our work, feature transform is a crucial step to obtain the 3D joint positions from the pose representation provided by the HumanML3D~\cite{Guo2022a} dataset.
-This transformation is necessary because the dataset's pose representation includes a variety of redundant features that must be processed to isolate the 3D joint coordinates required for quantitative evaluation of the model using the Mean Per Joint Position Error (MPJPE) and for qualitative evaluation through visualization of the predicted sequences (see section~\ref{sec:qualitative} and video presentation).
+In our work, the feature transformation is a crucial step to obtain the 3D joint positions from the pose representation provided by the HumanML3D~\cite{Guo2022a} dataset.
+This transformation is necessary because the dataset's pose representation includes various redundant features that must be processed to isolate the 3D joint coordinates required for quantitative evaluation of the model using the Mean Per Joint Position Error (MPJPE) and for qualitative evaluation through visualization of the predicted sequences (see Section~\ref{sec } and supplementary video).

-The pose representation in HumanML3D~\cite{Guo2022a} (described in the paper) consists of a tuple of features including root angular velocity, root linear velocities, root height, local joints positions, velocities, rotations, and binary foot contact features.
+The pose representation in HumanML3D~\cite{Guo2022a} consists of a tuple of features including root angular velocity, root linear velocities, root height, local joints positions, velocities, rotations, and binary foot contact features.
 Specifically, it provides 263 features per body frame.
-These features include information such as joint positions, velocities, and rotations in root space, which need to be transformed to extract the 3D joint positions.
+To extract the 3D joint positions, these features must be transformed because they include information in root space that needs to be converted into global coordinates.

 The transformation process involves the following steps: